minnojs/minno-quest/src/0.0/introduction.md

 ---
 title: Introduction
 description: This tutorial will walk you through the first steps of creating a piQuest questionnaire.
-You can download or activate it from the bar on the right.
+You can download or activate it from the "Hello world" section in the bar on the right.
 ---

 ### Contents